GMihai00/HackTeckAI2024/embedded/readme.md

 Once a trash bin is detected we save the start and end timestamp of the bin processing inside a csv file.
 For this we had 2 approaches:

 - Calculating the time within the video, as it is saved on disk
 - Additional logic that extract exact timestamp within the video, using gcd, for the cameras that have this additional feature.
-By default, this option is disabled
+By default, this option is disabled due to adding additional computations, lowering the performance

 # Running the code